KaotoIO/kaoto/CONTRIBUTING.md

 ### Submit a Pull Request (PR)

-- Create a pull request from your fork to the main Kaoto-next repository.
+- Create a pull request from your fork to the main Kaoto repository.
 - Provide a detailed description of your changes, referencing any related issues.
 - Await feedback or approval from the maintainers.